reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ### Starting the Game

- 1. Head over to your modlist installation folder (e.g. `C:\modlist`), locate an executable named `ModOrganizer.exe`, and launch it.
+ 1. Head over to your mod list installation folder (e.g. `C:\modlist`), locate an executable named `ModOrganizer.exe`, and launch it.
 Your first launch of Mod Organizer 2 may take several minutes due to GitHub repository downloads, so please be patient.

  4. Launch the "Play" Executable in MO2.
 The game may take several minutes to load on your first launch.
 Please be patient and **DO NOT** click the `Unlock` button on the MO2 prompt.
     a. **I REPEAT, DO NOT CLICK THE UNLOCK BUTTON!
 YOU WILL BREAK YOUR GAME!**